Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband

 \section{Discussions}

 We have performed a broadband spectral study of the newly detected Galactic BHXRB Swift~J1727.8--1613 during its 2023 outburst over the $0.7-200$ keV band in the HIMS using simultaneous NICER, NuSTAR, Insight-HXMT/HE, and AstroSat/CZTI observations, and over the $0.7-78$ keV band in the SIMS using contemporaneous observations from NICER and NuSTAR data.
-We also investigate the source variability across the two different spectral states.
-This outburst is found to be a complete one, similar to the canonical outbursts seen in low-mass BHXRBs.
-Substantial evolution in the spectral hardness also indicates a spectral state transition from the HIMS to the SIMS between the two observations.
+We also investigate source variability between the two spectral states.
+This outburst is complete, similar to the canonical outbursts observed in low-mass BHXRBs.
+Substantial evolution in spectral hardness also indicates a transition from the HIMS to the SIMS between the two observations.